alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-uthaymeen/audios/2026/2026-05-11-legal-status-of-the-mother-in-law-over-the-wife.md

 publisher: alsalafiyyah.manhaj@gmail.com
 date: 2026-05-11
 hijri: '1447-11-24'
-title: The Legal Status of the Mother-in-Law’s Rights over the Wife
+title: "The Legal Status of the Mother-in-Law\u2019s Rights over the Wife"
-source: Liqa’at al-Bab al-Maftuh, No. 68
+source: "Liqa\u2019at al-Bab al-Maftuh, No. 68"
 category:
 - fatwas
 - audios